JTranOrg/JTran/docs/reference.md

 #### <a id="trycatch">#try and #catch</a>

 A try/catch is a way to test for exception.
 If while processing a try block and an exception is thrown then the entire output of the try is throw away and the catch is processed instead.
-You can have more than one cath and you specifiy conditions on the cacth.
+You can have more than one catch and you can specify conditions on the catch.

 ###### Transform